1. 705. 304. 6246

 Some women, however, have recurrent symptoms suggestive of urinary tract infection – but without actual infection being present.
 This condition is not serious, but can be troublesome.

-Chronic or recurrent urinary tract infections should always be treated thoroughly because of the chance of kidney infection (pyelonephritis).
+Both chronic and recurrent** urinary tract infections should always be treated thoroughly because of the chance of kidney infection (pyelonephritis).

 Stress and anxiety are ones of the easiest ways to trigger UTIs, that is when you put too much pressure on yourself, for example, by not taking proper care of yourself.
 In other words, high stress suppresses your immune system, also prevents you from practicing healthy hygiene habits what actually makes you more susceptible to stress-induced UTIs.
 Healthy hygiene habits include: